 What should I expect AFTER my MRI exam?

-You should inform your radiologist if you are breastfeeding at the time of a scheduled MRI study if you may need to receive an MRI contrast agent.
+You should inform your radiologist if you are breastfeeding at the time of a scheduled MRI study and if you may need to receive an MRI contrast agent.
 One option under this circumstance is to pump breast milk before the study, to be used until injected contrast material has cleared from the body, which typically takes about 24 hours.
 The radiologist will provide additional information to you regarding this matter.

-Otherwise, generally, there are no restrictions after having an MRI exam, and can go about your normal activities.
+Otherwise, generally, there are no restrictions after having an MRI exam and can go about your normal activities.
 To help eliminate the contrast medium from your body, drink plenty of fluids.

 We understand that quick results are important for our patients.
 Exams are typically read within 24 hours and results will be sent to your physician who will go over them with you.